-Financial planning elements that have been influenced Description of influence Row 1 ' Being aware of climate risks, Türk Telekom allocates resources to related projects to invest in renewable energy resources.
-In addition, Turk Telekom provides the necessary conditions and receives support from green fund sources for its green investments.
+Financial planning elements that have been influenced Description of influence Row Capital allocation Being aware of climate risks, Türk Telekom allocates resources to 1 Access to capital related projects to invest in renewable energy resources.
+In addition, · Turk Telekom provides the necessary conditions and receives support from green fund sources for its green investments.
 For example, like the green loan we got from the EBRD.